pal-robotics/advanced_grasping_tutorials/README.md

 This section will list the steps to create a new node that can be used for behavior trees.
 The code can be found in the package [advanced_grasping_tutorials_nodes](/advanced_grasping_tutorials_nodes/).
 Creating the node consists of three steps:

-1. Create a new c++ class with header file.
-This class ```MTCOfferGripperAction``` is inherited from a behavior tree node class, in this case from the custom PAL class ```MTCNode```.
+1. Create a new c++ class with header file

+Each new behavior tree node needs to inherit from a behavior tree base class, in general given by the BehaviorTreeCPP library.
+In this tutorial a custom base class created by PAL is used, the ```MTCNode```.
 This class allows to create behavior tree nodes executing tasks of [Moveit Task Constructor](https://github.com/ros-planning/moveit_task_constructor).
+The ```MTCOfferGripperAction``` will let TIAGo move its gripper in front of it.
+When inheriting from ```MTCNode``` two virtual functions are declared and they have to be defined for the inherited class:

-With ```MTCOfferGripperAction``` TIAGo move its gripper in front of him.
-In this class it is important to set the function ```providedPorts```.
-This functions sets the input and output ports that allows the node to retrieve and set valuables in the [blackboard](https://www.behaviortree.dev/docs/3.8/tutorial-basics/tutorial_02_basic_ports) of the behavior tree.
-In this case the node requires information on which side is need to grasp if TIAGo++ is used.
-For TIAGo this is not necessary.
+- ```providedPorts:``` (All classes of BehaviorTreeCPP) This function sets the input and output ports that allow the node to retrieve and set variables in the [blackboard](https://www.behaviortree.dev/docs/3.8/tutorial-basics/tutorial_02_basic_ports) of the behavior tree.
+This tutorial has been created both for TIAGo (single arm) and TIAGo++ (dual arm).
+For compatibility with TIAGo++ the node requires a port to get the information on which arm to use, `left` or `right`.
+- ```setupTask:``` (```MTCNode``` specific) This function creates the task that will be performed by Moveit Task Constructor and is required when inheriting from ```MTCNode```.

 ``` cpp
   static BT::PortsList providedPorts()